Use the default finder

-Once you select the final level of the tag, the query window will open displaying the contents of the selected data table.
+Once you select the final level of the tag, the search window will open displaying the contents of the selected data table.

 Select the table columns before opening it

-Tables with a large number of columns can be cumbersome to work with in the query window and often, many of the columns will not be relevant to the query you want to create.
-In these cases, you can select the columns that you want to show or hide in the query window, before you open the table.
+Tables with a large number of columns can be cumbersome to work with in the search window and often, many of the columns will not be relevant to the query you want to create.
+In these cases, you can select the columns that you want to show or hide in the search window, before you open the table.

-To do this, select the Column Operations available in the query window to further customize the display of columns in your table.icon on the final level of the tag and choose Show / Hide Columns.
+To do this, select the Column Operations available in the search window to further customize the display of columns in your table.icon on the final level of the tag and choose Show / Hide Columns.
 This opens a window that lets you select the columns you want to show (checked) and the ones you want to hide (unchecked).
-Click Apply and the table opens in the query window showing only the columns you selected.
+You can also reorder the columns dragging them to the required place.
+Click Apply and the table opens in the search window showing only the columns you selected.
 You can use the